spaCy: Listening Components

 ============================= Pipeline Overview ============================= # Component Assigns Requires Scores Retokenizes - --------------- ------------------- -------- ---------------- ----------- 0 tok2vec doc.tensor False 1 tagger token.tag tag_acc False 2 parser token.dep dep_uas False token.head dep_las token.is_sent_start dep_las_per_type doc.sents sents_p sents_r sents_f 3 attribute_ruler False 4 lemmatizer token.lemma lemma_acc False 5 ner doc.ents ents_f False token.ent_iob ents_p token.ent_type ents_r ents_per_type ✔ No problems found.

-.
-This component is responsible for mapping tokens to vectors, i.e., creating an embedding layer, and making them available for later components to use via the doc.tensor
+Notice the first component, tok2vec.
+This component is responsible for mapping tokens to vectors, i.e., creating an embedding layer, and making them available for later components to use via the doc.tensor attribute.

 Note, this is not the same as a